 Living in Southern California, the closest vinification could be found in Temecula.
 One summer, we met up with our friend Jude at the Balloon & Wine Festival.
 He introduced us to almond champagne from Wilson Creek Winery.
 It was different.
 A rebel bearing the "c" word with a bit of nuttiness.
 He planned on purchasing a case during the holidays and giving them as presents.
 It's that popular down here.

+For my close friend's wedding, she wanted to conduct a tasting at Mumm Napa to choose her toasting wine.
+We spent a giddy afternoon sipping in their relaxed tasting room.
 I was surprised at how many options were offered.
 While the concept of rose colored sparkling wine confused me, it was tasty.
 Good thing we took notes.
 I believe we ended up going with the Blanc de Noirs after all.

 A few years back I was watching a television show that discussed affordable (non-Dom/Cristal) champagne options.
 In it, the host offered an alternative to French and California styles.
 It was Prosecco.
 The sparkler was the perfect non-traditional wine I'd been searching for.
 It's what I prefer today.